Where can you go?

 You can go everywhere, but you are not allowed to walk across farmland or on grounds near people’s homes.

 What are the rules for putting up a tent?

-You can pitch for two or three nights, but pay attention not to destroy anything or put up your tent near people’s houses.
+You can pitch for two or three nights, but pay attention not to destroy anything and make sure you don’t put up your tent near people’s houses.

 Making a fire

 Making a fire is permitted as long as the conditions are safe, such as in sandy soil or gravel, or even better at purpose built fireplaces.
 Using fallen twigs and branches for firewood is allowed, but taking branches from living trees is not permitted.
 If there is a high risk for the fire spreading, it may be forbidden to light a fire.

 Right of Public Access (allemansrätten) does not include hunting and fishing.
 For example, to fish in lakes and rivers you need to buy a fishing permit.
 Special rules cover hunting, and you need to have a hunting license and be part of a hunting team, or purchase a hunting permit to be able to hunt.